 Chinese health authorities were the first to post the full genome of the 2019-nCoV in Gen Bank external icon, the NIH genetic sequence database, and in the Global Initiative on Sharing All Influenza Data (GISAID external icon) portal, an action which has facilitated detection of this virus.
 CDC is posting the full genome of the 2019-nCoV viruses detected in U.S. patients to GenBank as sequencing is completed.
 2019-nCoV is a betacoronavirus, like MERS and SARs, both of which have their origins in bats.
 The sequences from U.S. patients are similar to the one that China initially posted, suggesting a likely single, recent emergence of this virus from an animal reservoir.
 Early on, many of the patients in the outbreak of respiratory illness caused by 2019-nCoV in Wuhan, China had some link to a large seafood and live animal market, suggesting animal-to-person spread.
 Later, a growing number of patients reportedly did not have exposure to animal markets, indicating person-to-person spread.
 Chinese officials report that sustained person-to-person spread in the community is occurring in China.
 Person-to-person spread has been reported outside China, including in the United States and other countries.
 Learn what is known about the spread of newly emerged coronaviruses.

-Globally, on the 30th January 2020 the World Health Organization (WHO) of the United Nations declared the epidemic a public health emergency of international concern.
+Globally, on the 30th January 2020 the World Health Organization (WHO) of the United Nations declared the pandemic a public health emergency of international concern.
+In 2020 as upto on 28th March, WHO was discovered globally, Corona virus infecting 663748 people and killing 30880 people.
 This defines the outbreak an “extraordinary event which is determined to constitute a public health risk to other States through the international spread of disease and to potentially require a coordinated international response”.
-Several countries and airlines immediately suspended travel from affected areas, closed some borders with China, and initiated comprehensive preventative screening at airports. “on the 30th January 2020 the World Health Organization (WHO) of the United Nations declared the epidemic a public health emergency of international concern”.
+Several countries and airlines immediately suspended travel from affected areas, closed some borders with China, and initiated comprehensive preventative screening at airports. “on the 30th January 2020 the World Health Organization (WHO) of the United Nations declared the pandemic a public health emergency of international concern”.
 Early on, the Chinese authorities revealed that the outbreak was caused by a novel beta-coronavirus, named 2019-nCoV.
 This was soon found to be significantly genetically related to SARS-CoV and other bat coronaviruses.

 The initial cases were associated with a seafood market in Wuhan where live animals were sold.
 This suggested a possible animal reservoir for this virus and suggested zoonotic (animal to human) transmission.
 Later on, environmental samples obtained from this market were found to be positive for 2019-nCoV, strengthening the hypothesis that this is a zoonotic virus.
 However, whilst the virus was found to have originally started among infected animals, most of the subsequently reported cases were shown to be caused by human-to-human transmission.